inkognitro/oas-tszod-gen/README.md

   outputFolderPath: './generated-api',

   // optional:
-  // The list of separators which should be considered for the outputPath creation from a string
+  // The list of separators which should be considered for the outputPath creation from a component name
   // The outputPath itself is an array of strings (see explanation in one of the sections below)
   // By default the following configuration is taken: ['.', '/', '\\']
-  outputPathSeparators: ['.', '/', '\\', '_'],
+  componentOutputPathSeparators: ['.', '/', '\\', '_'],

   // optional:
+  // Same as "componentOutputPathSeparators" but in the context of defined "operationId" properties
+  // of an endpoint
+  operationIdOutputPathSeparators: ['.', '/', '\\', '_'],

+  // optional:
   // The folder structure is generated from resulting outputPaths of the given operationIds.
   // If some additional sub folders are required the configuration can be done as follow:
   predefinedFolderOutputPaths: [
-    ['core'],

     // For outputs having an `OutputPath` starting with ['core']:
-    // Variables and type definitions are put in the `{outputFolderPath}/core` folder
+    // Variables and type definitions are put in the `{outputFolderPath}/core` folder ['core'],

-    ['util', 'foo'],
     // For outputs having an `OutputPath` starting with ['util', 'foo']:
-    // Variables and type definitions are put in the `{outputFolderPath}/util/foo` folder ],
+    // Variables and type definitions are put in the `{outputFolderPath}/util/foo` folder ['util', 'foo'],
+  ],

   // required: